brandonrobertz/BitcoinTradingAlgorithmToolkit/README.md

 Turning to fuzzy-logic, I had a little more success (theoretically profitable models) using [pyfuzzy](http://pyfuzzy.sourceforge.net/) (which took a lot of hacking to import for some reason), a very minimalistic number of indicators, and DEAP-based genetic algorithms for technical indicator parameter optimization.
 These models didn't stay profitable for very long at all, though.

+### Conclusions

+The best model I developed used a genetic algorithm to find all the parameters and which technical indicators to use, sent the inputs and targets (generated with the `data.py`) to Matlab using Python-Matlab Wormhole, and used a Matlab Neural Network to train and evaluate the result.
+The most successful NN had only three hidden neurodes, one recurrent layer, about five technical indicators (mostly standard deviations and trend-following indicators), and a short timespan (~5 mins).
+This model mostly hovered around zero (do nothing) and caught some of the large price spikes in the test and validation sets, but got wildly inaccurate about a month beyond the validation period.

+Why is this?
+Well, for one, the bitcoin market is very emotional.
+A lot of bad news came out in the period of my building and training the networks, which sent the markets into random panics.

+All it takes is one miner to do a market-order sell of 1,000 BTC to send the market into total chaos.
+No machine learning algorithm was good at dealing with this by just looking at technical analysis.

 ## Dependencies

 - pandas